Scaffolding WholesaleScaffolding Wholesale

 Board end support / overhangOSHA 1926.451(b)(4)-(b)(5): minimum 6 in end support, with default maximum 12 in (or 18 in for longer planks) unless designed/secured.HSE guidance: scaffold boards should overhang at least 50 mm and generally no more than four times board thickness unless designed otherwise.Overhang boundaries directly affect board family feasibility and movement risk.

-Fall-protection thresholdOSHA 1926.451(g)(1): each employee on a scaffold more than 10 ft above a lower level must be protected from falling.HSE guidance: where a person could fall 2 m or more, additional precautions are expected, and protection planning remains a core requirement.Board-family decisions are incomplete until fall-protection readiness is explicitly confirmed.
+Fall-protection thresholdOSHA 1926.451(g)(1): each employee on a scaffold more than 10 ft above a lower level must be protected from falling.UK Work at Height Regulations apply wherever there is a risk of a fall liable to cause personal injury (not only above a fixed 2 m threshold).Board-family decisions are incomplete until fall-protection readiness is explicitly confirmed.

 Ongoing inspection rhythmOSHA 1926.451(f)(3): competent person checks before each work shift and after events that can affect integrity.HSE guidance: inspect after installation, at least every 7 days, and after events likely to affect stability.A valid pick at day 1 still needs recurring inspection controls through execution.